dromeroc/starter-hugo-academic/content/research/_index.md

 ---

 ## **Publications**
+1. ["Domestic Linkages and the Transmission of Commodity Price Shocks,"] (https://www.sciencedirect.com/science/article/pii/S0022199624001685?ref=pdf_download&fr=RR-2&rr=8f686d613f32b531), *Journal of International Economics*, 153, 2025
+{{< spoiler text="Abstract" >}}
+This paper studies the role of input–output (IO) linkages in the propagation of commodity price shocks.
+We present empirical evidence documenting a positive correlation between commodity prices and GDP that decreases in the intensity of production linkages between the commodity sector and the rest.
+In a model for a small open economy, stronger linkages reduce the demand for inputs by the commodity sector, dampening the response of real GDP after a positive commodity price shock.
+A calibrated version of the model shows that the elasticity of GDP would be 6% lower if the commodity sector had been 5% more connected.
+{{< /spoiler >}}
 1. ["A Post-Pandemic New Normal for Interest Rates in Emerging Bond Markets?
 Evidence from Chile,"](https://www.sciencedirect.com/science/article/pii/S0261560624002213?dgcid=coauthor) with [Luis Ceballos](https://www.luisceballoss.com) and [Jens Christensen](https://www.frbsf.org/economic-research/economists/jens-christensen/), *Journal of International Money and Finance*, 150, 2025
 {{< spoiler text="Abstract" >}}
 Before the COVID-19 pandemic, researchers intensely debated the extent of the decline in the so-called equilibrium or natural rate of interest.
 Given the recent sharp increase in interest rates, we revisit this question in an emerging bond market context and offer a Chilean perspective using a dynamic term structure finance model estimated directly on the prices of individual Chilean inflation-indexed bonds with adjustments for bond-specific liquidity risk and real term premia.
 Beyond documenting the existence of large and time-varying liquidity risk premia in the bond prices, we estimate that the equilibrium real rate in Chile fell about 2 and a half percentage points in the 2003-2022 period and has remained low since then with model projections only suggesting a gradual reversal in coming years.
 Instead, recent increases in real interest rates in Chile are driven by spikes in the liquidity and term premia of inflation-indexed bond prices.